Coronavirus: Small business, hospitality sighs with 'relief' over Covid-19 rescue package

 • Premium - Coronavirus: Hundreds of hospitality businesses on brink of collapse as Covid-19 outbreak hits pandemic status

-Restaurant Association chief executive Marisa Bidois said the industry would be happy with the announced package - the employer wage subsidies were higher than the $500 per full time employee and $250 per part time employee the association had initially lobbied.
+Restaurant Association chief executive Marisa Bidois said the industry would be happy with the announced package - the employer wage subsidies were higher than the $500 per full-time employee and $250 per part-time employee the association had initially lobbied for.

 She said the financial support would come as a relief for many small businesses.